aman-tiwari001/radiffect_rpg/README.md

 **Note**: *We’ve kept the main project repository private due to security reasons.
 However, for judging purposes, we have included a detailed system design architecture in readme files.
 Additionally, a brief code walk-through video is provided for reference.*

-**Radiffect** is a retro-style Role-Playing Game (RPG) that blends survival, strategy gameplay within a dystopian world transformed by an unprecedented radiation burst from the Earth’s core.
-Built on the **SUI Blockchain**, Radiffect introduces **play-to-earn mechanics**, **NFT ownership**, and **real-time decentralized gameplay**, redefining the future of blockchain-integrated RPGs.
+**Radiffect** is a retro-style RPG where adventure, strategy, and survival collide in a post-apocalyptic world transformed by a sudden surge of inner radiation from Mother Earth.
+The catastrophe wiped out most of humanity, and the radiation mutated every living being on the planet.
+As one of the few survivors, your mission is to become the ultimate hunter by capturing, taming, and mastering these mutated creatures.
+Radiffect combines classic RPG with strategic item collection and a dynamic in-game marketplace for trading collectibles.

 ---